Simon Cowell Shocks Everyone With His Wild ‘America’s Got Talent’ Outfit Choice

 Simon Cowell brought some color to America’s Got Talent.
-TV’s grumpiest judge shocked fans—and his fellow judges—by donning a bright red shirt for the MBC reality sow’s live quarterfinals this week.
+TV’s grumpiest judge shocked fans — and his fellow judges—by donning a bright red shirt for the MBC reality show’s live quarterfinals this week.

-While Cowell has regularly worn only white, black, or grey T-shirts and sweaters dating back to his days on American Idol, the father of one stunned fans with his mini fashion makeover this week.
+While Cowell has regularly worn only white, black, or grey T-shirts and sweaters dating back to his days on American Idol, the father-of-one stunned fans with his mini fashion makeover this week.

-According to Yahoo Entertainment, during Tuesday night’s live show, AGT host Terry Crews zeroed in on Cowell’s surprising fashion choice by noting that it reminded him of something.
+According to Yahoo Entertainment, AGT host Terry Crews zeroed in on Cowell’s surprising fashion choice during Tuesday night’s live show by noting that it reminded him of something.

 “All of our judges looking amazing.
 Simon decided to wear the red buzzer today.”